aws-samples/aws-analytics-immersion-day/README.md

 ## <a name="amazon-es-kibana-visualization"></a>Data visualization with Kibana

-Visualize data collected from Amazon Elasticsearch Service using Kibana.
+Visualize data collected from Amazon OpenSearch Service using Kibana.

 ![aws-analytics-system-build-steps](./assets/aws-analytics-system-build-steps.svg)

-1. The Amazon Elasticsearch cluster is provisioned in a VPC.
-Hence, the Amazon Elasticsearch endpoint and the Kibana endpoint are not available over the internet.
+1. The Amazon OpenSearch cluster is provisioned in a VPC.
+Hence, the Amazon OpenSearch endpoint and the Kibana endpoint are not available over the internet.
 In order to access the endpoints, we have to create a ssh tunnel and do local port forwarding. <br/>
 For Winodws, refer to [here](#SSH-Tunnel-with-PuTTy-on-Windows).</br>
-For Mac/Linux, to access the Elasticsearch Cluster, add the ssh tunnel configuration to the ssh config file of the personal local PC as follows.<br/>
+For Mac/Linux, to access the OpenSearch Cluster, add the ssh tunnel configuration to the ssh config file of the personal local PC as follows.<br/>
     ```shell script
-    # Elasticsearch Tunnel
+    # OpenSearch Tunnel
     Host estunnel
       HostName <EC2 Public IP of Bastion Host>
       User ec2-user
       IdentitiesOnly yes
       IdentityFile ~/.ssh/analytics-hol.pem
-      LocalForward 9200 <Elasticsearch Endpoint>:443
+      LocalForward 9200 <OpenSearch Endpoint>:443
     ```
   + **EC2 Public IP of Bastion Host** uses the public IP of the EC2 instance created in the **Lab setup** step.
   + ex)